tlabs-data/tablesaw-parquet/README.md

 #### Column encoding

-Physical reading and writing of parquet files is done by [parquet-mr](https://github.com/apache/parquet-mr).
+Physical reading and writing of parquet files is done by [parquet-mr](https://github.com/apache/parquet-java).
 The encoding and decoding is managed by this library.

 #### Compression codecs

-Currently supported and tested compression codecs: UNCOMPRESSED (None), SNAPPY, GZIP, and ZSTD.
+Currently supported and tested compression codecs: UNCOMPRESSED (none), SNAPPY (default), GZIP, LZ4, and ZSTD.

 Other compression codecs *might* work when reading parquet files depending on your setup but there is no guarantee.